Nargis-Mustafa/Calculator/README.md

 ## Abstract

 This is a graphical user interface (GUI) calculator.
-Which perform basic mathematical operation such as addition, substraction, multiplication etc. We have to just give the expression by using button provided inside the calculater and click equal(=) button now we get the output of the expression.
+Which perform basic mathematical operation such as addition, subtraction, multiplication etc. We have to just give the expression by using button provided inside the calculator and click equal(=) button now we get the output of the expression.

 ## Language Used